bhutuklearning/bhutuklearning/README.md

 ### 👨‍💻 About Me
 Engineering student passionate about building real-world solutions with hands-on experience in low-level systems, full-stack development, and AI/ML.
 Adept in C, Python, and modern frameworks, with a strong foundation in networking, security, and scalable software design.

-- On a mission to master the **MERN stack**, level-up my problem solving skills and contribute to open source.
+- On a mission to master the **MERN stack**, level-up my problem-solving skills, and contribute to open source.
-- Learning AI and Machine learning to come up with more new ideas to solve the problem.
+- Exploring AI and ML to uncover innovative solutions for real-world problems.

 ---